anyaevostinar/anyaevostinar.github.io/classes/257-s25/lab-html-css.md

 <link rel="stylesheet" href="{{ url_for('static', filename='datastyle.css') }}">
 ```

 **DO THIS:** Make a basic Flask app to connect to your HTML and CSS files.
-Push everything to your lab repository and then continue working on your ID4.
+Push everything to your lab repository and then continue working on your ID Front-end.

 ## File links
 If you want them all in one place: